 As a web developer, you can use Electron to build a desktop application.
 The framework allows developers to focus on the core functionalities of the software.
 This is because the framework handles the hardest parts of a software development process.

 Swing is a Java-based framework that you can use to develop a desktop application.
-Being a cross-platform framework, the applications build by Swing can run on any platform.
+Being a cross-platform framework, the applications built by Swing can run on any platform.